nicolejordann/Project_1/README.md

 The test surfactants are NK-102 and NK-104.

-Metrics commonly to evaluate surfactant strength are:
+Metrics commonly used to evaluate surfactant strength are:

   -doublets formed (measures how many drops coalesced from a singlet (1 drop) into a doublet (2 drops)